osohq/oso/docs/content/any/guides/data_filtering/index.md

 ### Adapters

 An adapter is an interface that defines two methods.
+Once you've defined an adapter, you can configure your Oso instance to use it with the `{{% exampleGet "setDataFilteringAdapter" %}}` method.

 #### Build a Query